-The Donegal Bay Waterbus is a purpose built, luxury passenger boat, capable of comfortably taking 160 passengers; seated on the airconditioed lower deck and open top decks on a sight seeing cruise they will remember for the rest of their lives.
-Fully equipped with state-of-the-art navigational and safety systems, ladies and gents, wheelchair accessible, toilets and of course full bar facilities, where you can partake of a selection of wines, spirits, beers, as you sit on the top deck in the Donegal sunshine, or on the comfortable cushioned seats below, sailing around Donegal Bay, letting life’s worries pass you by, and enjoying the a sing-song.
+The boat is fully equipped with state-of-the-art navigational and safety systems, ladies and gents restrooms, is wheelchair accessible, toilets and of course, full bar facilities, where you can partake of a selection of wines, spirits, beers, as you sit on the top deck in the Donegal sunshine, or on the comfortable cushioned seats below, sailing around Donegal Bay, letting life’s worries pass you by, and enjoying the a sing-song.
 The trip is smooth, with most commenting on the fact that they wouldn’t even think they are on a boat at all.

 - Burial place of the great Gaelic Chieftain Red Hugh O’Donnell the first and his wife Nuala.
 A seven foot high, bronze statue commemorating this chieftain can be seen on the quayside as the waterbus sets sail.